Workiva/go-datastructures/README.md

 functional, cons-style of list manipulation.
 Insert, get, remove, and size operations are O(n) as you would expect.

+#### Simple Graph

+A mutable, non-persistent undirected graph where parallel edges and self-loops are not permitted.
+Operations to add an edge as well as retrieve the total number of vertices/edges are O(1) while the operation to retrieve the vertices adjacent to a target is O(n).
+For more details see [wikipedia](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Simple_graph)

 ### Installation

  1. Install Go 1.3 or higher.